Dasab Airlines: History

-The Nigerian government set a deadline for airlines operating in the country to re-capitalize on April 30, 2007.
-Dasab Airlines, along with six others, failed to make the deadline, and was therefore disallowed from Nigeria's airspace.
+The Nigerian government set a deadline for airlines operating in the country to re-capitalize by 30 April 2007.
+Dasab Airlines, along with six others, failed to make the deadline, and their operations were therefore disallowed in Nigeria's airspace.

 Corporate affairs

 The airline's head office was in Abuja.
 Its Lagos office was in Agege, Lagos State.

 Fleet

 As of August 2006 the Dasab Airlines fleet included: